 If defrosting is enough, simply placing the baguette on the counter is enough to do the trick.

-If it’s a whole or halved (crosswise) baguette, you’ll need between an hour and 2 hours until it’s ready.
-That means unless you’re getting up early, they won’t be prepared for breakfast if you start to defrost them in the morning.
+If it’s an entire baguette or a halved (crosswise) one, you’ll need between an hour and 2 hours until it’s ready.
+That means unless you’re getting up early, they won’t be ready for breakfast if you start to defrost them in the morning.